stdogpkg/stdog/README.md

 # Structure and Dynamics on Graphs (Beta)

-The main goal of StDoG is to provide a package which can be used to study dynamical and structural properties (like spectra) on/off graphs with a large number of vertices.
+The main goal of StDoG is to provide a package which can be used to study dynamical and structural properties (like spectra) on graphs with a large number of vertices.
 The modules of StDoG are being built by combining codes written in *Tensorflow* + *CUDA* and *C++*.